latextemplates/scientific-thesis-template/README.md

 ## Resources

+- Lutz Hering, Heike Hering: [How to Write Technial Reports](https://doi.org/10.1007/978-3-540-69929-3), Springer, 2010; also available in German [Technische Berichte - verständlich gliedern, gut gestalten, überzeugend vortragen](https://doi.org/10.1007/978-3-8348-8317-9). - Highly recommended, because it guides through all aspects of a report (such as a Master Thesis).
+- Marcus Deininger et al.: [Studienarbeiten - Ein Leitfaden zur Erstellung, Durchführung und Präsentation wissenschaftlicher Abschlussarbeiten am Beispiel Informatik](https://vdf.ch/studienarbeiten.html?author_id=2877), vdf. - Recommended as guideline for planning and working on the whole thesis.
-- Charles Lipson, [Cite Right, Second Edition](http://www.press.uchicago.edu/ucp/books/book/chicago/C/bo10702043.html), Chicago Guides to Writing, Editing, and Publishing, 2011.
+- Charles Lipson, [Cite Right, Second Edition: A Quick Guide to Citation Styles--MLA, APA, Chicago, the Sciences, Professions, and More](http://www.press.uchicago.edu/ucp/books/book/chicago/C/bo10702043.html), Chicago Guides to Writing, Editing, and Publishing, 2011. - Recommended in case you are unsure about how to correctly cite something.

 ## License